Skip to main content

 Can I be a Micah student if I’m not Catholic?

 Yes.
-The Micah community is interfaith and includes students from a variety of religious backgrounds and denominations.
+The Micah community is interfaith and includes students from a variety of religious backgrounds, denominations, and non-faith backgrounds.

 What role does faith play in the Micah program?

-All first-year Micah students are required to attend weekly community hour meetings that often include interfaith prayer in an effort to build a community of shared concern and support.
-You will also find some faith-related activities and prayer while attending the Micah retreats.
-Students from all faiths and all areas of study are invited to apply for the program.
+All first-year Micah students must attend weekly community-hour meetings that often include interfaith discussions to build a community of shared concern and support.
+You will also find some interfaith-related activities while attending the Micah retreats.
+SLU students from all faiths and all areas of study are invited to apply.

 Service

-Where do Micah first-year students do their service?
+Where do Micah's first-year students do their service?

-We work at service sites in urban communities near campus.
-This service focuses on building relationships with the people who work at the organizations, those who are being served, and other Micah students.
+We work at service sites in urban communities near SLU's campus.
+This service focuses on building relationships with the people working at the organizations, those being served and other Micah students.

 My scholarship requires service hours.
-Can the service I do for the Micah program count toward my scholarship requirement?
+Can my service for the Micah program count toward my scholarship requirement?

-Most service-related requirements on campus can be fulfilled through the Micah program.
+Most service-related scholarship requirements on campus can be fulfilled through the Micah program.

 How do I get assigned to a service site?

-You will be provided with a schedule of service opportunities and choose your top three preferences based on your interest and your availability.
+You will receive a schedule of service opportunities and choose your top three preferences based on your interest and your availability.
 Micah program staff will try their best to give you your top choice.

 How will I get to my service site?

-The Micah program provides vans for weekly service and for other Micah events.
+The Micah program provides vans for weekly service and other Micah events.
 Students in the program who are verified by the University drive the vans.
 There are no additional costs to Micah students for this transportation.
-As long as you complete the driver's verification process and follow all guidelines, you will be covered by SLU's insurance.
+As long as you complete the driver's verification process and follow all guidelines, SLU's insurance will cover you.

 Are the places where you serve safe?